metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 ### Inclusion

-Much like the C language preprocessor, including an other template or other file will do a literal copy of its contents into the calling template.
+**Depricated.
+Please use sub templates to achieve the same result** Much like the C language preprocessor, including an other template or other file will do a literal copy of its contents into the calling template.
 The resulting text is processed again and again as long as more include statements are